Fall Sensory Bin

 8. Sunflowers, corn and many other crops ripe and are harvested

-9. Scarecrows are put in the field to chase away birds who eat the mature crops
+9. Scarecrows are put in the field to chase away birds that eat the mature crops

-10. Animals like bears, hedgehogs eat a lot and prepare for hibernation
+10. Animals like bears and hedgehogs eat a lot and prepare for hibernation

 11. Some animals grow extra fur for Winter